Skip to main content

 Image of electric-hybrid ferry at sea

-Two electric-hybrid passenger vessels are being built at the Q-West boatbuilding yard in Whanganui.
-Designed by Incat Crowther, both include HamiltonJet propulsion, energy storage systems and electrical integration.
+Two electric-hybrid ferries are being built at the Q-West boatbuilding yard in Whanganui.
+They have been designed by Incat Crowther and include HamiltonJet propulsion, energy storage systems and electrical integration.

 • Length: 32 metres